-#3 Mall Santa
+#3 Mall Santa.

-If there is one thing I resent about as much as overfilled parking lots and waiting in line cornered by a furious mob, it’s the old guy with a beard that’s inviting all children to sit on his lap for an overpriced commemorative picture.
+If there is one thing I resent as much as overfilled parking lots and waiting in line cornered by a furious pre-Christmas mob, it’s the old guy with a beard that’s inviting all children to sit on his lap for an overpriced commemorative picture.

-#4 Christmas cookies
+#4 Christmas cookies.

 You know who’s really happy about the crapload of empty calories you’ve stuffed your face with this season and your newly expanded waist?
 Your dentist, your jealous friends, and the retail world.
 In the name of Jesus, of course.

-#5 The ugly sweater dress code
+#5 The ugly sweater dress code.

-The only thing more unattractive than an ugly sweater is an ugly sweater’s price tag.
+The only thing more unattractive than an ugly sweater I can think of is an ugly sweater’s price tag.
 Yeah, I know, everybody’s doing it.
-And just for that reason alone, if you have one, please throw it in the fireplace this Christmas.
+Just for that reason alone, if you have one, please throw it in the fireplace this Christmas.

-Unless you have one of these of course:
+UNLESS you have one of these:

-#6 The Christmas tree
+#6 The Christmas tree.

 We celebrate love and life by helping kill a tree and watching its slow demise.
 Or we celebrate love and life by using a fake plastic tree and killing the environment some more.

-#7 All that fancy wrapping paper and matching ribbons and bows
+#7 All that fancy wrapping paper and matching ribbons and bows.

 Congratulations, we’ve killed more trees (and also the marine environment) and helped fill our landfills with several more tons of waste for a half-hour of fun.
 Ho-ho-horrible!

-#8 Christmas cards and family newsletters
+#8 Christmas cards and family newsletters.

 How do I sleep at night?
 I’ll tell you how.
 One less thing to worry about + one less fake picture of perfection to take (or find) = many great nights of sleep.

-#9 The Elf On The Shelf
+#9 The Elf On The Shelf.